DebyO2/Panthematic/README.md

 ## Installation

-Install it from itch to play or if u want to see the source code u can see it at top
+Install it from itch to play or if u want to see the source code u can see it at top(all files not included and some files are assets which are like packages in python)

 ```bash
   1.Download the game from itch.io from this link https://debyo2.itch.io/panthematic